Graduate Application Process

-Webster University offers a wide variety of graduate programs at more than 100 locations worldwide to help you advance your current career or embark on a whole new career direction.
+Webster University offers a wide variety of graduate programs at our global locations in the United States, Europe, Asia and Africa to help you advance your current career or embark on a whole new career direction.
 With a few exceptions, Webster's graduate courses are offered in the evening, and many degrees programs are offered entirely online.

 Graduate Admission Requirements

 Webster University requires specific steps and qualifications for application to graduate programs.
 Brief descriptions can be found below, but prospective graduate students should consult the full admission policies.

 Earned degrees: Applicants considered for admission to graduate studies at Webster University must hold an earned baccalaureate degree from an accredited educational institution recognized by Webster University, and meet all program admission standards.
 Applicants who have a completed baccalaureate degree from a U.S. accredited institution must satisfy program requirements or requisites, including a 2.5 (on a 4.0 scale) minimum cumulative Grade Point Average (GPA) for full admission.